-Doctor's Notes on Pancreatitis Symptoms, Causes, Diet, and Treatment
+Doctor's Notes on Acute and Chronic Pancreatitis

 Pancreatitis refers to inflammation of the pancreas, an organ in the upper abdomen.
 The main function of the pancreas is to secrete hormones and enzymes to aid digestion and regulate blood glucose.
 Pancreatitis may be an acute (coming on suddenly) illness or may progress over time (chronic pancreatitis).
 Although there are a number of possible causes, gallstones and alcohol consumption are the most common causes of pancreatitis.

 - pain in the abdomen that may radiate to the back,

 Associated symptoms can include: